Start An Annual Dad Plan This Year

 Who are the 3 other Dads (that people may know of) that inspire you the most?

 I’ve looked to several public figures who are fathers and have been good fathers and examples of parenting in different situations than most would ever experience.
 Hugh Jackman is a prime example of a good father and a good husband.
 I also admire Will Smith for his ability to incorporate the blended family concept and making sure to include his ex-wife in family functions.
 That’s difficult for most.
 I know my relationship with my ex is more professional than anything.
-Getting to including her in my new family life is still a process and not likely to happen soon.
+Getting to include her in my new family life is still a process and not likely to happen soon.
 But I make every effort to make any interactions more comfortable for my daughter as I’m there for her anyway.
 I also greatly admire Chris Pratt and his relationship with his son Jack.
-We have similar Christian beliefs and both him and his ex-wife have gone out of their way to not only create a consistent and nurturing environment for Jack, but they also continue to do so when speaking in public.
-Never saying anything that Jack would learn about later in life and possibly resent.
+We have similar Christian beliefs and both him and his ex-wife have gone out of their way to not only create a consistent and nurturing environment for Jack, but they also continue to do so when speaking in public, never saying anything that Jack would learn about later in life and possibly resent.
 I’d also add an honorable mention for Josh Lucas (Sweet Home Alabama) who has perfected the concept of “Bird Nesting” with their son, Noah.
 Bird nesting is the idea that the child would never move or have to leave their home, bedroom, toys, and friends to go be with the other parent.
 They leave the kid where he is and the parents pack and move on a regular schedule.
 I think it’s something that could catch on for those who can afford the multiple houses.

 What is your favorite way to bond with your kids?